theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 The primary mode is a persistent life-simulation campaign.

 The game does not use conventional fail states that erase long-term progress.
-Consequential outcomes create **continuation states**.
+Consequential outcomes create continuation states.
 The repossession arc is the primary example: a failed assessment changes economic and story conditions, but the player retains their town, relationships, discoveries, and restoration.

 The game has one canonical balance rather than selectable Easy/Normal/Hard modes.
 However, comfort and accessibility settings may adjust: